cgebitcoin/bitminti/RANDOMX.md

 RandomX is not stateless.
 To verify a header, you generally need the **Seed** corresponding to its height (Epoch).
 -   **Old Flow**: `CheckBlockHeader(header)` -> `CheckProofOfWork(header.GetHash())`.
 -   **New Flow**: `ContextualCheckBlockHeader(header, ...)` -> `Calculate Seed for Height` -> `CheckProofOfWork(header.GetPoWHash(seed))`.
--   **Optimization**: We removed stateless PoW checks in `ReadBlock` (disk load) because the seed isn't available without the index context.
-Security is maintained by strictly checking the PoW hash when the block is attached to the active chain.
+-   **Optimization**: We removed redundant PoW sanity checks in `LoadBlockIndexGuts` (startup) because RandomX verification is contextual and performance-intensive.
+Security is fully maintained as every block is strictly validated upon its first arrival and when connecting to the active chain.

 ### C. Thread-Local Optimizations
 RandomX VMs are heavy objects (not thread-safe).
 Global locking is a bottleneck.